lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 In the fragment above we have two descriptor sets.
 The first one is composed by two uniforms (`a` and `b`), each of them located in a different binding point `0` and `1`.
 The second descriptor set just defines a single uniform (`c`) located at binding `0`.
 Descriptor set layouts are used to define that structure.
 In fact, we can have several descriptor sets sharing the same layout.
-In the example above we can above two descriptor sets using different buffers associated to the same layout, for example, the layout shown for "c".
+In the example above we can see two descriptor sets using different buffers associated to the same layout, for example, the layout shown for "c".

 We will create a struct to help us create descriptor set layouts: